 Okay, so leaving my cherries loosely diced and the chocolate chunks large made the cheesecake kind of not so gorgeous after cutting into it, but looks aren’t everything.
 If you’re a cherry fiend like I am, make this!
 Cut the chunks smaller, give the cherries a finer dice and let the cheesecake set in the fridge overnight.
 I can tell you one thing, it was the bees knees.
 For a girl to not be able to put the fork down after making desserts every single day, that says something about how delish it is.

-- 2 cups chocolate graham cracker crumbs 14 crackers
+- 2 cups chocolate graham cracker crumbs 14 sheets of crackers

 - 3/4 cup milk chocolate chips